jnozzi/cocoadev.com/SiteContent/General/GraphTheoryShortestDistance.markdown

 ----

-One of the solutions for solving a single instance of this problem (one routing) is the A'' search. http://en.wikipedia.org/wiki/A''_search_algorithm
+One of the solutions for solving a single instance of this problem (one routing) is the A* search. http://en.wikipedia.org/wiki/A*_search_algorithm

 For your first hack, depth-first if you think performance might not be a problem (will be fine if only local piece of railway)

 ----
-For an illustration of real-time shortest distance solving, see [[ChemicalBurn]] at http://mikeash.com/?page=software/chemicalburn/index.html .
+For an illustration of real-time shortest distance solving, see General/ChemicalBurn at http://mikeash.com/?page=software/chemicalburn/index.html .
 The source code is available.